A PCSO and a member of the public at Derby Bus Station

 Derbyshire Constabulary is committed to a policing style which meets the differing needs of the communities it serves and is dedicated to promoting equality within its own workforce.
 We realise that every police officer, special constable and member of police staff is responsible for delivering a fair and professional service, promoting equality for all.

-Understanding the different needs and demands of our diverse communities is seen as an important part of our equality and diversity strategy| which seeks to ‘treat people fairly and equally by embracing and valuing equality and diversity; aiming to continually improve our service delivery, enhance our social responsibility and create an inclusive and positive working environment for all members of the organisation’.
+Understanding the different needs and demands of our diverse communities is seen as an important part of our equality and diversity strategy which seeks to ‘treat people fairly and equally by embracing and valuing equality and diversity; aiming to continually improve our service delivery, enhance our social responsibility and create an inclusive and positive working environment for all members of the organisation’.

-There are dedicated equality groups| who provide support and advice on equality legislation and issues relating to diversity ensuring that the constabulary operates in a fair and equitable manner.
+There are dedicated equality groups who provide support and advice on equality legislation and issues relating to diversity ensuring that the constabulary operates in a fair and equitable manner.

 We accept that we not only have a moral obligation to promote equality but also a legal one.
-The Equality Act 2010 places certain statutory duties on public bodies and protects people from discrimination on the grounds of age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion or belief, sex and sexual orientation.
+The Equality Act 2010 places certain statutory duties on public bodies and protects people from discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

 The Public Sector Equality duty requires us to have due regard to the need to eliminate discrimination, harassment and victimisation against people who share a protected characteristic as well as to advance equality of opportunity and foster good relations.
 This is something that we fully embrace.